NYUDataBootcamp/Book/pandas-input.md

 with `name` now used as the index.

 We did something else here that's important:  We assigned the result back to `df`.
-That keeps what we've done in the dataframe `df`.
+That keeps what we've done in the DataFrame `df`.
 If we hadn't done this, `df` would remain unchanged with a counter as its index and our effort to set the index would be lost.

 We can reverse what we did here with the `reset_index()` method: